sajiidx/ContoursDetection/README.md

 ## 2. Covert image to GrayScale

+The first step to using any Edge Detection Algorithm is to convert the image to grayscale.
+While it is possible to use the algorithm in standard RGB scale, it is easier to implement in a grayscale.

 RGB Image- It is three dimension(channel) image.
 It contains the red color , Green color and Blue color image in separate matrix.
 Represented from 8bit to 32bit.

 GrayScale Image- It is one dimension (channel) image.
 It is derived from RGB image.
 It has the intensity value.
 Using the below equation to compute the gray scale Image.